federicotdn/wikiquote/README.md

 [![Build Status](https://travis-ci.org/federicotdn/python-wikiquotes.svg?branch=travis)](https://travis-ci.org/federicotdn/python-wikiquotes)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-Retrieve quotes from any Wikiquote.org page, with Python 3 (inspired by the `wikipedia` module).
+Retrieve quotes from any Wikiquote.org page, or the quote of the day, with Python 3 (inspired by the `wikipedia` module).
 Uses the `lxml` module to parse HTML.
 Quotes are not always found correctly because of Wikiquote's varying page layouts.
 Contributions are welcome.

 ## Usage
 ```python